When Deep Learning Meets Polyhedral Theory: A Survey: Piecewise Linear Structure and the Linear Regions of a Neural Network

 At least three lines of work on analytical results have brought important insights.
 The first line is based on constructing networks with a large number of linear regions, which leads to lower bounds on the maximum number of linear regions.
 The second line is based on showing how the network architecture ---in particular its hyperparameters--- may impact the hyperplane arrangements defined by the layers, which leads to upper bounds on the maximum number of linear regions.
 The third line is based on characterizing the parameters of neural networks according to how they are initialized and updated along training, which leads to results on the expected number of linear regions for such networks.

 \paragraph{Lower bounds}

 The lower bounds on the maximum number of linear regions are obtained through a careful choice of network parameters aimed at increasing the number of linear regions.
 In some cases, they also depend on particular choices of hyperparameters.
-We present them by order of refinement in Table~\ref{tab:lower_bounds}.
+We present them in chronological order, which often coincides with nondecreasing values, in Table~\ref{tab:lower_bounds}.

 The first lower bound was introduced by~\cite{pascanu2013on} and then improved by those authors with a new construction technique in~\cite{montufar2014on}.
 In fact, Example~\ref{ex:zigzag} shows the case in which $n_0=1$ for the technique in~\cite{montufar2014on}.
 While a different construction is proposed by~\cite{Telgarsky2015}, subsequent developments in the literature have been based on~\cite{montufar2014on}.